Gradient-based Local Next-best-view Planning for Improved Perception of Targeted Plant Nodes: Gradient-based local NBV planner

 \subsubsection{Semantic class label and probability}

 The semantic class label $c_s(x)$ referred to the type of node that a voxel $x$ belonged to, i.e. leaf or fruit, and the semantic probability $p_s(x) \in [0,1]$ referred to the probability of voxel $x$ belonging to the class $c_s(x)$.
-We also defined a background class to refer to voxels that did not belong to a node.
+The voxels that did not belong to any node were considered as background.
 Hence, the class labels were defined as $c_s(x) \in \{-1=\text{background}, 0=\text{fruit node}, 1=\text{leaf node}\}$.
 A semantic probability of $p_s=0$ implied that the voxel did not belong to class $c_s(x)$, while $p_s=1$ implied that the voxel belonged to class $c_s(x)$. $c_s(x)$ was most uncertain when the semantic probability was $0.5$.
 All voxels, except the ones within the ROI, were initialised as background with a probability close to zero, since we wanted to focus only on the target object and ignore the rest of the plant.